 If the problem exists, the result of the command should look like this:

 *Performance Counter ID Queries [PERFLIB]: Base Index: 0x00000737 (1847) Last Counter Text ID: 0x00002160 (8544) Last Help Text ID: 0x00002161 (8545)

 [PerfProc] Performance Counters (Disabled) DLL Name: %SystemRoot%\System32\perfproc.dll Open Procedure: OpenSysProcessObject Collect Procedure: CollectSysProcessObjectData Close Procedure: CloseSysProcessObject*

 In this case, you can try to enable the performance counters by running the following command:

-After the counters are enabled the problem should go away.
-To investigate why your performance counters got disabled, search you servers Application Event Log for the source PerfLib.
+After the counters are enabled the problem should be solved.
+To investigate why your performance counters got disabled, search your server's Application Event Log for the source PerfLib.